 Upon registration, the trade mark is protected for 10 years from the date of application and can be renewed indefinitely for ten year periods.
 A trade mark is registered throughout Australia.

 The Madrid Agreement or the Madrid Protocol, member countries have agreed to accept applications for registration of trade marks in their territory by the lodgement of a single application in the trade mark owner’s home country.
 This type of trade mark application is referred to as a Madrid Application.

-A Madrid Application in Australia is made by the trade mark owner filing an application with IP Australia for registration in Australia and nominating from one to 135 other countries.
+A Madrid Application in Australia is made by the trade mark owner filing an application with IP Australia for registration in Australia and nominating from 1 to 135 other countries.
 The trade mark application is then examined and processed in the relevant trade mark office of each nominated country.
 Some countries may accept and some may reject the trade mark based on local laws and prior similar trade marks.
 A separate fee is payable for each nominated country however, the total cost is significantly less than if a separate trade mark application was filed in each country.

 We can prepare a Madrid Application on a quoted fixed fee basis once the required countries have been decided upon in consultation with the trade mark owner.

 INTERNATIONAL TRADE MARK APPLICATIONS

 As an alternative to a Madrid Application, or in the event the desired country is not a signatory to the international conventions (eg: India), we can assist you in filing your trade mark application directly in that country.

 For more information contact Andrew Lord at email@example.com or on (03) 9600 0162.